Illumina/akt/docs/kin.md

 ##kin

+Calculates kinship coefficients (and other related metrics) from multi-sample VCF/BCFs.
+Can be used to detect (closely) related or duplicated samples.

 **-k** *value* Only output pairs with kinship coefficient greater than *value*
 **-F** *FILE* a file containing population allele frequencies to use in kinship calculation
 **-M** *0/1/2* type of estimator.
 0:[plink (default)](https://www.cog-genomics.org/plink2/ibd) 1:[king-robust](http://bioinformatics.oxfordjournals.org/content/26/22/2867.full) 2:[genetic-relationship-matrix](http://cnsgenomics.com/software/gcta/estimate_grm.html)